 If someone took a step inside your home, front porch to foyer, what would a visitor see?
 What colors would be noticed first and what is the primary interior style?
 What is the most significant part of your house that makes it home?
-Without knowing who you are, a lot can be assumed by one’s… Continue reading *Knock, Knock* Metaphors Begin Inside A Character’s Home
+Without knowing who you are, a lot can be assumed by one’s interior design style.
+It is a form of judgement that … Continue reading *Knock, Knock* Metaphors Begin Inside A Character’s Home

 There are many writing magazines a literature enthusiast can subscribe to.
 One type of writing magazine I enjoy is The Writer’s Chronicle, a publication packed with publishing opportunities, interviews, tips, discussions, ideas, and more.
 I managed to get my hands on ten copies of The Writer’s Chronicle which gave me a taste of the amazing content this magazine offers.
 I read each one and below … Continue reading The Best Articles & Takeaways From The Writer’s Chronicle Magazine

 One of my favorite shops to visit is the bookstore.
 It is super easy to get lost inside the scenery of shelves and words.
 It is nearly unbelievable how many different stories surround all at once.
 Recently, I went to my nearest Barnes & Noble in seek of new authors and stories.
 Thankfully, I had discovered just that, purchasing three new reads.
 View my bookstore … Continue reading My Barnes & Noble Book Haul

 Songs are known for hiding meaning within lyrics.
 Meaning can be interpreted through word-play, emotion, descriptive language, metaphors, similes, and more.
 But music can also feature something extra, becoming a resource for writers when it comes time to name book characters.
 Think about the types of music you have been listening to recently.
-Some songs… Continue reading Use Songs To Help Name Book Characters
+Some songs are named after a person or, if you listen closely, … Continue reading Use Songs To Help Name Book Characters

 How can we write timeless stories?
 How can we create stories people want to read over and over again that never seem to go out of style?
 One of my favorite authors, Sarah Dessen, strives for timeless stories by excluding modern inventions and technological advances from storyline.
-Other than her most recent addition of text… Continue reading How Should Text Messages Be Written In Books?
+Other than her most recent addition of text messaging, she hopes her stories will last forever, something that … Continue reading How Should Text Messages Be Written In Books?

 Perspective is a bizarre thing.
 Its range and context shifts from one pair of eyes to the next.
 With eyes like cameras, we capture and digest the images that flash and dash in front of us.
 The balance of light and shadows develop in our mind and remain with us forever.
 It is a human process that goes beyond the angle in which we perceive … Continue reading How To Write From The Male Perspective